bzamecnik/visualmusictheory.com/content/2011-10-01-harmonic-minor-scale-in-action-cancion-del-mariachi.md

 Title: Harmonic minor scale in action - Cancion del Mariachi
 Date: 2011-10-01 00:17:00 +0100
-Category: music theory
+Category: Music theory
-Tags: harmonic analysis
+Tags: Harmonic analysis, Song

 Let’s start the blog with with some brief, yet interesting, thoughts.
 I’ve ever liked the distinct sound of latin or spanish music which is full of passion.
 Also I’ve wondered what is the key to it.
 As an example take the song [Cancion del Mariachi by Los Lobos](http://www.youtube.com/watch?v=TY3F5A9L3V0).